adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   4.  include extensions in the statement, and
   5.  use registration and context activities to group statements, using xAPI Launch information.

 > Note: The code for each step is already included and commented out in the game.html.
-If you wish, you can just uncomment the code as you walk through the steps.
+If you wish, you can just uncomment the code as you walk through the steps.<br>
   These examples use verbs defined specifically for the workshops.
 This is done to isolate the statements.
 ADL recommends looking for existing verbs and vocabularies to leverage before creating your own.